rrobinlee/c116_final/README.md

-# Using Bayesian Inference to Identify Medical Conditions and Patient Characteristics that Increase the Mortality Risk of COVID-19 Patients
+# Using Bayesian Inference to Identify Medical Conditions and Patient Characteristics that Increase COVID-19 Mortality

 **Author:** *Robin Lee*, *Ahmed Awadalla*